BUTTERGANG/WORKOUTFLOW/replit.md

 *No specific preferences recorded yet.*

 ## System Architecture
 The platform is built with a modern web stack, featuring a **React frontend with TypeScript, TailwindCSS, and Shadcn UI**.
 The **backend is an Express.js application also written in TypeScript**.
-Data persistence is handled by **PostgreSQL, utilizing Drizzle ORM**. **Replit Auth** is used for authentication, supporting various SSO providers (Google, GitHub, X, Apple) and traditional email/password login.
+Data persistence is handled by **PostgreSQL, utilizing Drizzle ORM**. **Email/password authentication** is implemented using Passport.js local strategy with bcrypt password hashing.

 ### UI/UX Decisions
 - **Design System**: Follows Material Design 3 principles with a dark mode theme and blue accents.